UC Davis Health Requisition & Interview Process

 Policy & Local Practice

-This process is done electronically through SkillSurvey, after the interview.
-Candidates will receive an email requesting contact information for at least five references, two of whom need to be current or previous supervisors/managers.
-The Recruiter will send the completed report to the hiring manager for review.
+The reference check process is either done electronically through SkillSurvey or by the hiring department, after the interview.
+Please check with your Recruiter to determine which process to take with your hiring process.
+For SkillSurvey, Candidates will receive an email requesting contact information for references, two of whom need to be current or previous supervisors/managers.
+The coordinator will send the completed report to the hiring manager for review once complete.

-The Hiring Manager will notify their Recruiter to begin the reference check process once a finalist has been identified.
+The Hiring Manager will notify their Recruiter to begin the reference check process once the finalists have been identified.
+For those managers not using SkillSurvey, please see the Reference Check process page.

 Online Evaluation